 Resident will participate in both the OMM and Back Clinic with one of the osteopathic faculty, along with their own clinic.

 The resident works one on one with our critical care/pulmonology specialists.
 The resident gains experience in general ICU care, especially ventilator management.
 There are also pulmonology consults on the floors and a plethora of procedures including thoracenteses, chest tube placement, central lines, and intubations.

-For this rotation the resident will choose between Infectious Disease, Hospitalist and Neurology, spending two weeks at each.
+For this rotation, the resident will choose between Infectious Disease, Hospitalist and Neurology, spending two weeks at each.

 The resident works as a team with the PGY-1 resident to cover the inpatient service M-Th, 5:30pm-7am while completing 2 continuity clinics a week.
 This rotation provides experience focused mainly on adult medicine, while providing continuity of care for all service patients and providing supervision for the PGY-1 resident.

 This rotation takes place in Spokane, Washington, where the resident works in a high risk/high volume setting on the labor and delivery floor.
 Our residents work under the direct supervision of Family Practice faculty and OB Fellows.
 Lodging is provided in Spokane.

 The resident divides his/her time with several of our local pediatric specialists and services.
 This includes child adolescent psychiatry, child development services, child advocacy program for abused/neglected children and local specialty clinics provided by Denver Children's Hospital Specialists.